-There are few alumni more dedicated to American University than Chip Griffin.
-He is currently president of the AU Alumni Board, a member of the School of Public Affairs Dean's Council, and donor of an endowed scholarship for SPA students from New England, making him one of the youngest SPA alumni to make such a generous donation.
+There are few AU alumni more dedicated than Chip Griffin, SPA/BA ’94.
+Griffin gives back to American University in myriad ways.
+He is currently vice president of the AU Alumni Board, a member of the School of Public Affairs Dean’s Advisory Council, and donor of an endowed scholarship for SPA students from New England, making him one of the youngest SPA alumni to make such a generous donation.

-Griffin has co-founded more than half a dozen companies.
-He currently serves as CEO of CustomScoop, a New Hampshire-based media monitoring service, which he founded in 2000.
+Griffin recently left his position as chief digital officer of DCI Group, a public affairs firm in D.C., to return to CustomScoop, a New Hampshire-based media monitoring service, which he founded in 2000.
 A successful entrepreneur and digital media guru, Griffin has been on the forefront of new media communications.
-At CustomScoop, he helps clients navigate in an age of instant information by searching for media coverage relevant to each client's interests, streamlining the news they receive.
+At CustomScoop, he helps clients navigate in a twenty-four hour news cycle age of instant information by searching for media coverage relevant to each client’s interests, streamlining the news they receive.

-Griffin's post-graduate involvement with AU began nearly ten years ago when he gave his time as an admissions volunteer and began to financially support the School of Public Affairs.
+Griffin’s post-graduate involvement with AU began nearly ten years ago when he gave his time as an admissions volunteer and started donating funds.
 It snowballed from there.
-Soon Griffin was a member of the School of Public Affairs Dean's Council; he endowed a $100,000 scholarship for New England students in SPA; and, in 2009, he joined the AU Alumni Board, on which he now serves as president.
+Soon Griffin was a member of the School of Public Affairs Dean’s Advisory Council; he endowed a $100,000 scholarship for New England students in SPA; and in 2009, he joined the AU Alumni Board, on which he now serves as vice president.